Lodges and Glamping

 stay in a cozy cabin.

-Inside our cabin, I found a pair of bunk beds along with a full-size bed, dressed with cozy quilts.
+Inside our cabin, I found a pair of bunk beds and a full-size bed dressed with cozy quilts.
 Photo Credit: Catherine Parker

-Our cabin featured a pair of bunk beds that’s my boys fought over (in a good way) and a full-sized bed, each dressed with a cozy quilts for the brisk Washington nights.
-Since the cabins lack electricity, two gas-powered, wall-mounted lamps lighted our cabin.
+Our cabin featured a pair of bunk beds that my boys fought over (in a good way) and a full-sized bed, each dressed with a cozy quilt for the brisk Washington nights.
+Since the cabins lacked electricity, two gas-powered, wall-mounted lamps lighted our cabin.
 The flickering glow ignited my boys’ pioneering imaginations.

 Inside our cabin, I found a table with four chairs, perfect for games after dinner.
-The long counter on one side of the cabin offered amble space for organizing camping equipment.
+The long counter on one side of the cabin offered ample space for organizing camping equipment.

-The bathrooms at Eco Park Resort are shared and a free-standing unit.
-For my stay, it was very clean and offered lots of hot water.
+The bathrooms at Eco Park Resort are shared and free-standing.
+During my stay, they were very clean and offered lots of hot water.

 Note: Cabins now offer solar-powered LED lights instead of gas lanterns.